NBC Bandstand: Overview

 Bert Parks was the master of ceremonies for the program, which presented live music from big bands.
 Musical performances were supplemented with Parks's interviews of guest performers.
 He also sang and provided "amusing commentary".

 The premiere episode featured James Petrillo leading an orchestra that included bandleaders Carmen Cavallaro, Larry Clinton, Jimmy Dorsey, Tommy Dorsey, Ted Lewis, Guy Lombardo, Johnny Long, and Russ Morgan, with each man playing a solo of about 30 seconds of the song most closely identified with him.
 For the rest of the first week, Lombardo and his orchestra were featured on Monday, Wednesday, and Friday, with the Dorsey Brothers Orchestra featured on Tuesday and Thursday.
 Other guests during the first week were Oscar Hammerstein II and Mr and Mrs. Arthur Murray.
 Other leaders who appeared later on the series with their orchestras included Les Elgart, Wayne King, Freddy Martin, and Claude Thornhill.
 Guest singers who appeared on the program included Blossom Dearie and Al Hibbler.

 Skitch Henderson led the program's studio orchestra.
 Richard Hayes was the regular male singer.
 Effective June 17, 1957, Dorothy Olsen was added as a regular.

 Beginning on January 14, 1957, the program conducted a "Jingle-Jangler Contest" that offered a prize of $1,000 or more to a listener who could correctly identify a mystery celebrity.
-A mystery person gave a clue each day with his or her voice disguised.
+A mystery person gave a clue each day with a disguised voice.
 Once during each half-hour of the program Parks called a person who had sent in a postcard.
 (Cards were drawn from an on-stage barrel by members of the studio audience.)
 Correct identification during the first week resulted in a prize of $1,000.
 If no correct identification was made, another $1,000 was added for each week.